If you’ve been wanting to do WooCommerce tiered pricing on your WooCommerce store, you have probably encountered the common roadblocks:

 Finally, we get to do the “magic” part.

-Setting a coupon to automatically apply is very simple, but you do need to ensure that you have your cart conditions set up prior to enabling it (otherwise it will auto-apply all the time and that might cause issues!).
+Setting a coupon to automatically apply is very simple, but you do need to ensure that you have your cart conditions set up before enabling it (otherwise it will auto-apply all the time and that might cause issues!).

 Just check the box and save the coupon.
-That’s it.
+That’s it – you’ll have an auto-applied WooCommerce tiered pricing discount strategy in place!

 Final Step: Test